 Day 3 of Pickle Week!
-So far, we’ve looked at Dill Pickles and Pickled Beets, how about some Pickled Carrots?
+So far, we’ve looked at Dill Pickles and Pickled Beets, how about some Homemade Pickled Carrots – Two ways?

 These and beets are pretty much the only exceptions to my intense aversion to sweet pickles… but a little sweetness suits carrots and beets in a way that just seems wrong for cucumbers, IMNSHO.
 Not TOO much sweetness, though!